-- Identify how chemicals in the environment could affect public health as well as ecosystem health. - Understand the challenges of emerging diseases.
+- Compare epidemiology and toxicology. - List examples of local environmental health hazards. - Identify how chemicals in the environment could affect public health as well as ecosystem health. - Understand the challenges of emerging diseases.

-Read Chapter 9, Environmental Health, lessons 1, 2, and 3 (255-276), in your textbook.
-You may skim the section entitled "Types of Chemical Hazards" (268-269).
+Read Chapter 9, "Environmental Health," lessons 1, 2, and 3 (255-276), in your textbook.
+You may skim the section titled "Types of Chemical Hazards" (268-269).
 Also read pages 284-285.

 - 1. For each of the types of environmental health hazards listed on pages 256-257, describe three examples that you are exposed to on a regular basis. - 2.
 For each of the following scenarios, state whether the work is the job of an epidemiologist or a toxicologist. - a.
 Scientists and public health workers study the spread of the Ebola virus in African communities. - b.
-A certain pesticide appears to be causing liver damage and other ill effects in farm workers, and work is being done to determine the dose of the pesticide that causes the damage. - c.
-There is an increase in cancer in a certain location in town, and studies show a correlation between a nearby hazardous waste dump site and the incidences of cancer. - 3.
-Describe some factors that can increase the risk of a negative response to an environmental health hazard. - 4.
+A certain pesticide appears to be causing liver damage and other ill effects in farmworkers, and work is being done to determine the dose of the pesticide that causes the damage. - c.
+There is an increase in cancer in a certain location in town, and studies show a correlation between a nearby hazardous waste dump site and the incidences of cancer.

+- 3. Describe some factors that can increase the risk of a negative response to an environmental health hazard. - 4.
 Describe how biomagnification works. - 5.
 What are VOCs?
 What are POPs?
 Give two examples of each.

-- POPs have been found in remote regions of Antarctica since the 1960s.
+- 1. POPs have been found in remote regions of Antarctica since the 1960s.
 In fact, they have been found everywhere on Earth.
 Explain the mechanism by which you think these pollutants have traveled. - 2.
 It has long been thought that frogs are the "canary in the coal mine" of freshwater ecosystems, when it comes to pollutants.
 It was thought that since amphibians absorb water through their skin, they are especially susceptible to pollutants.
 Therefore it was assumed that if the frogs were okay, the ecosystem was not in danger.
 Recent research has found this not to be true.
 Frogs tend to be rather resilient, and other less adaptable aquatic species may be better indicators of threats from pollution.
 However, it also depends on the type of pollutant.

-This information comes from this "Nature" news article:
+This information comes from a Nature news article: